thesunRider/usb2sd/README.md

 ## License
 This project is open-source.
 Feel free to contribute and improve performance!

-## Credits
-Developed by [Your Name].
-Contributions and feedback are welcome!

 ---
 For further assistance or issues, please open an issue in the repository.